aldo-leka/Programmer-GPT/README.md

 ## Getting Started

 1. In Visual Studio 2022, open the Programmer-GPT project folder.
-2. Than open the app.sln file to begin working on the projects and to be able to run them.
+2. Open the app.sln file to begin working on the projects and to be able to run them.